Merlin1A/cs326-team-psi/docs/milestone2.md

 ## Division of Labor
 * [Jesse Brookins](https://github.com/Merlin1A)
 Added logic to programmatically generate the reviews for each course from 'dummy' json data.
-Wrote logic for voting functionality.
+Wrote logic for voting functionality and the associated html/ stylings.
 Also collaborated with Johno and Lynn on the API structure, and helped implement it.
 * [Johno Pomerat](https://github.com/sperek27)
 Designed and wrote the internal architecture of the dummy server.
 Created client-side logic to process GET requests to enable dynamic creation of the